FDio/csit/docs/report/introduction/methodology_data_plane_throughput/methodology_plrsearch.rst

-The center and the covariance matrix for the biased distribution is based on the first and second moments of samples seen so far (within the computation), with the following additional features designed to avoid hyper-focused distributions.
+The center and the covariance matrix for the biased distribution is based on the first and second moments of samples seen so far (within the computation).
+The center is used directly, covariance matrix is scaled up by a heurictic constant (8.0 by default).
+The following additional features are applied designed to avoid hyper-focused distributions.

 Each computation starts with the biased distribution inherited